 - Serotonin syndrome

 - Thoughts of suicide

-Sudden discontinuation of Effexor can result in severe withdrawal symptoms.
-Just missing one dose may trigger dysphoria (a state of anxiety, depression, or unease), tremor, nausea, headache, hallucinations, paresthesia (a sensation of pricking, tingling, or creeping on the skin), impaired concentration, fatigue, dizziness, and vertigo.
+Just missing one dose may trigger dysphoria, which is a state of anxiety, depression, or unease.
+Other effects include tremor, dizziness, nausea and vertigo, headache, hallucinations, impaired concentration, fatigue, and paresthesia, which is a sensation of pricking, tingling, or creeping on the skin.